nicolasximenes/qrcode-generator/README.md

 ## About this project

-This project is only for studies using React JS and QRCode.
+This is a simple project that uses React and QRCode.